 - How can I advertise my small business?

-There are a variety of paid and unpaid ways you can advertise your small business.
+There are various paid and unpaid ways to advertise your small business.
 For some hyperlocal ideas and depending on your target market, try advertising in community newspapers and Facebook groups.
-If it will help you reach your audience, you can sponsor local sporting events or tournaments, and place fliers and business cards in places like coffee shops that have a community bulletin board.
+If it helps you reach your audience, you can sponsor local sporting events or tournaments and place fliers and business cards in places like coffee shops that have a community bulletin board.

 - How can I promote my business without spending money?

-SEO is a good free or low-cost pathway.
+SEO is an excellent free or low-cost pathway.
 You own your website, after all, as opposed to hosting all your content on a third-party site, such as Instagram or YouTube, that could shut down tomorrow.

-From a top-level view, through a combination of keyword research and best SEO practices, you can create content that both appeals to your customers and search engine bots.
+From a top-level view, you can create content that appeals to your customers and search engine bots through keyword research and best SEO practices.
 Good SEO and content can take time to deliver results, but it’s worth the investment.

 Social media marketing is another popular option.
 You can record and upload business content directly from your smartphone.
-Use multiple channels that work together, such as a specific landing page for a specific Instagram post that has a specific call to action.
+Use multiple channels that work together, such as a specific landing page for a specific Instagram post with a specific call to action.

 - What are some small business marketing strategies and trends?

-Personalized, one-on-one (or 1-to1) marketing is a good go-to.
-Whether you own a brick-and-mortar shop or operate solely online, using customer data to influence customer experiences and make them as personalized as possible is an effective tactic.
-This can be as simple as including someone’s name in an email communication, or more involved, such as suggesting product recommendations based on their past purchases.
+Personalised, one-on-one (or 1-to1) marketing is an excellent go-to.
+Whether you own a brick-and-mortar shop or operate solely online, using customer data to influence customer experiences and make them as personalised as possible is an effective tactic.
+This can be as simple as including someone’s name in email communication or more involved, such as suggesting product recommendations based on their past purchases.